Skip to content

 Creating a function

 Functions are constructed by first defining their shells, which specify their inputs and outputs.
-Then the actual WGSL implementation is passed in through the does method.
+Then the actual WGSL implementation is passed in as an argument to a shell invocation.
+If the code string is a template literal, you can omit the parentheses, which may result in a more compact Biome/Prettier formatting.

 The following code defines a function that accepts one argument and returns one value.